joemoose/dungeoneers.d20/docs/appendix-g.md

 ### Vitiations

-As you become more corrupted, supernatural beings of primal chaos begin to notice and take an interest in you.
-When you manifest a vitiation as a corruption mutation, refer to the following tables for the effect.
+As you suffer increasingly more corruption, supernatural beings of primal chaos begin to notice and take an interest in you.
+When manifesting a “vitiation,” refer to the following tables for the effect.

-#### Transmogrification

-After suffering a **fifth vitiation** of the same type, you are forever transformed into a vile servant of chaos.
-You become an immediate threat to your adventuring party and a long-term threat to the world.
-The GM takes over your character—a new monster is born.
-It’s time to create a new adventurer.

-- **Chthonian**: Your character crystallizes into an obsidian pillar of hideous architecture, corrupting the landscape.
-- **Demonian**: Your character gains mastery over souls, seeking to ensorcell and enthrall the leaders in the region and beyond.
-Horns erupt from your forehead.
-- **Ophidian**: Your character transforms into a horrible serpentine malison, vowing enmity on all who trusted you.

 #### Chthonian